 Charging and Remissions

 Most complaints are settled quickly and informally at school level.
-Any concerns should be addressed in the first instance to the Headteacher or Chair of Governors (email@example.com).
+Any concerns should be addressed in the first instance to the class teacher or, if appropriate, the SENCO.
+If you are not satisfied with this outcome then a meeting with the Headteacher or another member of the Senior Leadership Team might be needed to help with your concerns.
+If your concern is regarding the Headteacher, you may wish to contact the Chair of Governors: (firstname.lastname@example.org).

 The complaints procedure exists for those parents who wish to pursue a complaint through more formal channels.
 A copy of the complaints procedure is available from the school directly or from the Education department, public libraries and public information offices.